TophatSynth/medic_backup/Lecture Notes/Week 2/Introduction to medical imaging.md

 	- Gradient of white/black depending on density
 	- Standard two planes of imaging - AP and Lateral
 	- Placing the source closer to the body makes some structures bigger
-	- Mammography - low dose xray for screen breast
+	- Mammography - low dose xray for screening breast
 	- Fluoroscopy - continuous, real time xrays, can be used for positioning of orthopedic implants
 	- Angiography - inject a contrast agent into the blood vessels to visualise them
 	- Computed tomography (CT) - "cat scans"